 Don’t you just hate it when you’re unable to re-create that stylish hairdo that you wore the first day of your haircut?
 It’s something that happens to the best of us, and more often than not, it’s because we chose a haircut that was hard to style.
-What you really want is something that’s "wash and go."
-A hairstyle that allows you to hop out of the shower, quickly style your hair, and look* razor sharp* for the rest of the day.
+What you really want is something that’s A hairstyle that allows you to hop out of the shower, quickly style your hair, and look* razor sharp* for the rest of the day.
 And if anyone knows how to help you find this a low maintenance haircut that looks great, it’s going to be your barber.

 As much as you want to walk in with a picture of your favorite celebrity so that you can ask your barber to recreate that hairstyle, try to resist the urge.
 We all have different faces and hair textures, so what may work for one person could look like an absolute train wreck on you.
 Instead, ask your barber what they think would work for you.
 People often forget that barbers are trained professionals who usually go to barbering school, so they know better than anybody about what does and doesn’t suit someone’s face.

 If you want to keep your hairstyle looking fresh at all times, you’re going to need to come in for maintenance cuts.
 And if this is your first time with a certain hairstyle, you may not know exactly how long it’ll take before your hair grows out to the point that you start losing the shape and style of your hair.
 Your barber should be able to tell you when you should schedule your next trimming session.